 To begin with, there is no “one size fits all” model for preferred shares.
 The unique circumstances and desires of both a prospective investor and an issuing company will dictate the terms and conditions attaching to a certain class of preferred shares.
 In the case of venture capital investments, the specific terms of a preferred share investment are, often times, heavily negotiated between both parties though the entering into of a term sheet, which sets out the financial terms of the deal.

-This article will aim to provide a general overview and describe some specific characteristics of preferred shares.
-As you will see, the terms and conditions attaching to preferred shares can be customized in many different permutations.
+This article provides a general overview and describes some specific characteristics of preferred shares.
+As you will see, the terms and conditions which attach to preferred shares can be customized in many different permutations.

 Preferred shares represent equity ownership in a company, but at the same time, have debt-like qualities through an investor’s redemption, liquidation and dividend rights.
 In the capital structure of a company, preferred shares sit above common shares but below debt – i.e., preferred shareholders have preferential treatment vis-à-vis common shareholders, but their rights are inferior to those of debtholders in respect of any payments made by the company to its financial stakeholders.

 Dividends may be fixed or discretionary.
 Fixed dividends may be set as a fixed amount per share or may be calculated as a percentage of the purchase price (e.g., 6% per annum).
 These dividends may be paid out as cash or in-kind (i.e., paid in shares), and the payments could be made annually, quarterly or at any other stipulated time.

 Alternatively, dividends could be paid out at the discretion of the board of directors.

 Preferred shareholders typically have priority over common shareholders with respect to the payment of dividends, which means that preferred shareholders would first receive their dividends before any dividends are paid out to common shareholders.